tbogdala/nanogpt-rusted/README.md

 ```

 The character-level tokenization is faster for the model training process, which is helpful
-when playing around with paramters and implementation features, but ultimately will yield
+when playing around with parameters and implementation features, but ultimately will yield
 text that's non-sensical.

 To tokenize the incoming data with the GPT2 tokenizer and run the training process with a vocabulary